vmx17/Kinematics6DoF/README.md

 This project implements computational modules for both forward and inverse kinematics of a 6-degree-of-freedom (6-DoF) robot.
 The implementation is in C#.

+## Motivation
+Ah...AI.
+Copilot and Gemini, sometimes Chat-GPT (almost free plan).
+I've ever made script to solve Forward and Inverse kinematics of a 6DoF real manipulators.
+They were a little bit dirty code especialy solve with gegometric approach.
+Then I thought "Why don't I try to make it clean using AI".
+The date Iver started this project a few days ago, Oct.
+5th, 2025.
+I felt I should wait one or two years until AI becomes more powerful.
+But I was too impatient.
+So I started this project.

 ## Status

 There is one forward kinematics function and two inverse kinematics (IK) functions are in "KLib" project, a core of this repository.